SeQuenC-Consortium/qunicorn-core/docs/tutorials/pilot_tutorial.rst

 4. Write comments and documentation to your new implemented code, if there are some special architectural decisions you should also add them to the documentation.

-5. Checkout the tests from the `test_pilots_default_data.py` file to not create the same tests twice.
+5. Checkout the tests from the `test_pilots_default_data.py` file to avoid creating the same tests twice.